-Prerequisites: permission of the chairperson and the faculty member involved
+Prerequisites: permission of the department Chair and the faculty member involved

 Independent examination of the research literature designed to meet the special needs of individual graduate students.
 The graduate student will make arrangements with the faculty member in advance of registration.
-No more than one-half unit of credit towards a graduate degree may be acquired through independent study.
+Note: No more than 0.5 unit towards a graduate degree may be acquired through independent study.